Calculus and heat flow in metric measure spaces and applications to spaces with Ricci bounds from below: Identification between relaxed gradient and weak upper gradient

 In the next two results we will consider the class of (measurable) functions

-\begin{theorem}[Relaxed and weak upper gradients coincide] Let $(X,\tau,\sfd,\mm)$ be a Polish extended measure space with $\mm$ satisfying \eqref{eq:75} and let $\calT$ be the collection of all test plans concentrated on $\AC 2{(0,1)}X\sfd$ with bounded compression on the sublevels of $\Wgh$ \eqref{eq:incompre2}. \\ A measurable function $f:X\to\R$ satisfying \eqref{eq:101} has relaxed gradient $\relgrad f$ (according to \eqref{eq:extrelgrad}) in $L^2(X,\mm)$ iff $f$ is Sobolev on $\calT$-almost all curves and $\weakgradA f\in L^2(X,\mm)$.
+\begin{theorem}[Relaxed and weak upper gradients coincide] Let $(X,\tau,\sfd,\mm)$ be a Polish extended measure space with $\mm$ satisfying \eqref{eq:75}, let $\calT$ be the collection of all test plans concentrated on $\AC 2{(0,1)}X\sfd$ with bounded compression on the sublevels of $\Wgh$ according to \eqref{eq:incompre2}, and let $f:X\to\R$ be a $\mm$-measurable function satisfying \eqref{eq:101}. \\ Then $f$ has relaxed gradient $\relgrad f$ (according to \eqref{eq:extrelgrad}) in $L^2(X,\mm)$ iff $f$ is Sobolev on $\calT$-almost all curves and $\weakgradA f\in L^2(X,\mm)$.
 In this case